Rihanna Somehow Makes Uggs and Sweatpants Look So Good

-As an artist and businesswoman who always travels the world, Rihanna’s airport style is always on point.
+As an artist and businesswoman who travels the world, Rihanna’s airport style is always on point.
 In fact, it’s so good that she managed to make the classic Ugg-boots-and-sweatpants combo look extra stylish when she landed at JKF on Sunday in New York.

 The star sported a navy blue sweatsuit with a $7,900 Gucci patched down jacket that complemented her casual outfit in the trendiest way, but it was really her accessories that took her attire to the next level.
-RiRi held onto a giant Fenty x Puma fur carry-on duffel bag and topped things off with brown suede Uggs.
-The popular shearling-lined shoes brought her entire look together and what makes them even better is how comfortable they are.
+RiRi held on to a giant Fenty x Puma fur carry-on duffel bag and topped things off with brown suede Uggs.
+The popular shearling-lined shoes brought her entire look together, and what makes them even better is how comfortable they are.

 #Rihanna at JFK airport in NYC (Jan 21): ▪ @gucci hooded nylon jacket ($7,900) ▪ @ugg Classic Short II boots in Chestnut ($160) ▪ @off____white x @warbyparker sunglasses ($95) ▪ @rocnation plane icon dad hat ($40) ▪ @palaceskateboards Basically a Jogger pant ▪ @dior Oblique vintage duffle bag ▪ @fentyxpuma giant shopper ($350) __ #gucci #ugg #offwhite #warbyparker #rocnation #palaceskateboards #palace #dior #fentyxpuma #puma #pumabyrihanna

-Whether you have a long plane ride or you’re traveling for an extended period of time, nothing beats the slipper-like feel of these boots.
-Go ahead, treat yourself to a pair and stay as relaxed as you can throughout your trip.
+Whether you have a long plane ride or you’re traveling for an extended period of time, nothing beats the slipperlike feel of these boots to stay as relaxed as you can throughout your trip.
 For those who love pops of color in their wardrobe, the footwear brand, luckily, makes them in several colors beyond brown — including magenta, lavender, and green.
-All you have to do is take your pick.

 We can’t imagine Rihanna’s travel schedule slowing down, so we can hardly wait to see how she styles the boots next.